Swiss cheese is well known for its pockets of air, created during the culturing process by the active propionibacteria.

 - Rennet (choose one):

 - 2 pounds sea salt (non-iodized) or cheese salt

 - Olive oil

-Take your whisk and stir the curd, slicing it into small pieces.
+- Stir the curd with a whisk, slicing it into small pieces.
 The pieces should all be roughly the same size.

-Age the cheese in the kitchen (or another warm room) for 2 to 3 weeks.
+- Age the cheese in the kitchen (or another warm room) for 2 to 3 weeks.
 Flip and wipe daily with a damp cheesecloth dipped in salt water.
-The cheese should swell and will smell “Swiss-ey”.
+The cheese should swell and will have a characteristic Swiss cheese smell.

-Place the cheese back in your aging fridge (or cheese cave) for 12 weeks or more.
+- Place the cheese back in your aging refrigerator (or cheese cave) for 12 weeks or more.
 (Click here for practical methods for aging cheese.)
 Flip once or twice a week and remove mold with a cheesecloth dipped in salt water.